ievans/HelloIne/README.md

-Checkout LLVM head, this goes in lib/Transforms/
+Checkout LLVM head, this goes in `lib/Transforms/` Edit lib/CMakeLists.txt and add a line:

+    add_subdirectory(HelloIne)

 Build LLVM with cmake.

 Usage: